Causes of climate change

 Brown bars indicate drivers that increase global warming, and blue bars indicate those that decrease global warming.
 Future global warming potential for long lived drivers like carbon dioxide emissions is not represented.

 The scientific community has been investigating the causes of current climate change for decades.
 After thousands of studies, the scientific consensus is that it is "unequivocal that human influence has warmed the atmosphere, ocean and land since pre-industrial times."
 This consensus is supported by around 200 scientific organizations worldwide.
 The scientific principle underlying current climate change is the greenhouse effect, which provides that greenhouse gases pass sunlight that heats the earth, but trap some of the resulting heat that radiates from the planet's surface.
 Large amounts of greenhouse gases such as carbon dioxide and methane have been released into the atmosphere through burning of fossil fuels since the industrial revolution.
 Indirect emissions from land use change, emissions of other greenhouse gases such as nitrous oxide, and increased concentrations of water vapor in the atmosphere, also contribute to climate change.

-Observed temperature from NASA vs the 1850–1900 average used by the IPCC as a pre-industrial baseline.
+Observed temperature vs the 1850–1900 average used by the IPCC as a pre-industrial baseline.
 The primary driver for increased global temperatures in the industrial era is human activity, with natural forces adding variability.

 The warming from the greenhouse effect has a logarithmic relationship with the concentration of greenhouse gases.
 This means that every additional fraction of and the other greenhouse gases in the atmosphere has a slightly smaller warming effect than the fractions before it as the total concentration increases.
 However, only around half of emissions continually reside in the atmosphere in the first place, as the other half is quickly absorbed by carbon sinks in the land and oceans.
 Further, the warming per unit of greenhouse gases is also affected by feedbacks, such as the changes in water vapor concentrations or Earth's albedo (reflectivity).

 As the warming from increases, carbon sinks absorb a smaller fraction of total emissions, while the "fast" climate change feedbacks amplify greenhouse gas warming.
 Thus, the effects counteract one another, and the warming from each unit of emitted by humans increases temperature in linear proportion to the total amount of emissions.
 Further, some fraction of the greenhouse warming has been "masked" by the human-caused emissions of sulfur dioxide, which forms aerosols that have a cooling effect.
 However, this masking has been receding in the recent years, due to measures to combat acid rain and air pollution caused by sulfates.